davideastmond/newsaggregator/readme.md

 - Run `npm i` to install all required packages
 - Obtain your own api key from [!NewsAPI](https://newsapi.org/)
 - Download or use moment.js CDN for client side
+- Create a .ENV file in the app folder (more below)

 - Download the latest version of PostgreSQL
 - Run the latest migration using `knex migrate:latest`